MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ***Value***

-- **1**: The verbose logging feature will be available to use via the troubleshooter of Power Automate for desktop.
+- **1**: The verbose logging feature is available to use via the troubleshooter of Power Automate for desktop.

 ## Turn on verbose logging state in Power Automate for desktop